claresudbery/clare-wiki-ably/pages/organising/tips/tech/misc-tech-tips.md

 - To download:
   - Go to list of all videos, click "Send file" - you will get a download screen
 - To play back double speed:
 	- In browser: Click Settings cog, bottom right of video, select Speed
-  - As file:
+	- As file in Windows:
 		- Download (see above)
 		- Open in Windows Media Player
 		- Right-click and choose Enhancements => Play speed settings
+	- As file on Mac:
+		- Download (see above)
+		- Open in QuickTime Player
+		- Option 1:
+			- Hover over the video while playing, so the little toolbar comes up
+			- Click `>>` over to the right of the toolbar
+		- Option 2:
+			- View => Playback speed
 - If using Resharper menus it's a good idea to use Ctrl + Shift + R to see which option you're selecting, instead of direct shortcuts like Ctrl + R, M

 #### Use OBS Studio